I left my heart in San Francisco, along with my overpriced apartment. I think that’s how the song goes, right?

 – See historic pre-earthquake architecture at The Flood Building and The Westin St. Francis Hotel.

 SoMa is one of the best places to stay in San Francisco on a budget.
-That said, you can find apartments in Richmond, Sunset, and other outskirt neighborhoods as well!
+That said, you can find cheaper apartments in Richmond, Sunset, and the other outskirt neighborhoods as well!
 SoMa, however, has more hotel and hostel options.

-Top Things to do in SoMa
+Top Things to Do and See in South Market (SoMa)

 – Sink a few bears at ThirstyBear Brewing Company or 21st Amendment.